 As you get nearer to the day, you’ll want to increase the amount of back and forth between you and your venue of choice.
 Often organisers will assume that because the necessary actions were discussed with the venue a month in advance, the venue will follow them to the letter.
 Often this is true, but you don’t want to be caught with your pants down on the rare occasion where this is not the case.
 You’ll risk being a bit annoying, but staying on top of the venue in the days leading up to your event is a good idea to ensure everything is in readiness.

 You’ll want to take the time to make sure the plan for each day is well understood by your own team, so having a few last-minute planning meetings a few days in advance is a must.
-In fact, it is generally a good idea to plan a circle up the morning before your event begins to handle any last-minute details.
+In fact, it is generally a good idea to plan a circle-up the morning before your event begins to handle any last-minute details.

-Have a map, an agenda and timekeeper who will keep everything moving according to schedule.
-Being timekeeper can often turn out to be one of the trickier parts of the conference, as it can be quite difficult to cut people off if they’re running overtime.
+Have a map, an agenda and a timekeeper who will keep everything moving according to schedule.
+Being a timekeeper can often turn out to be one of the trickier parts of the conference, as it can be quite difficult to cut people off if they’re running overtime.
 A few tips to make this part easier would include:

-The steps you take after the successful close of your conference are often just as important, if not more so, than the conference itself.
+The steps you take after the successful close of your conference are often just as important, if not more so than the conference itself.
 You’ll want to plan all of this out well in advance and take at least some of the following steps: